Broome, Western Australia: European settlement

+Back in the days of the pearling masters, Broome had several distinct sections.
+The European population lived in an area of well-spaced houses and shady gardens set back a little from the bay and laid out in a generous grid pattern.
+A few shops, banks, the post office, were scattered here and there.
+The local Aborigines mostly camped on the margins, or wherever they could.
+Eventually an area or two was set aside for their use, and they were expected to keep to them.
+The 'Asiatics' – the Malays, Manilamen, Koopangers, Japanese and Chinese who crewed the luggers and ran the shops and brothels and boarding houses – lived in a marshy area near Dampier Creek, close to where the luggers drew up.
+This was, and remains, Chinatown.
+It was a lively, chaotic place, especially when the luggers were in and the crew had money in their pockets.
+Old men would sit around the stoop of the Chinese bakery in Napier Terrace smoking opium smuggled in from Singapore in hands of bananas.

-The 1880s saw the commencement of Broome's pearling industry, which initially involved slavery and indentured labour, pearl diving being an occupation reserved for specific ethnic groups, most prominently from Japan and followed by other Asian countries.
-This led to numerous racially motivated conflicts, most notably the 1920 race riots between Japanese and Malay residents, resulting in 8 deaths and at least 60 injuries.
+This multi-ethnic environment led to numerous racially motivated conflicts, most notably the 1920 race riots between Japanese and Malay residents, which resulted in eight deaths and at least 60 injuries.
 The Broome community came to "reflect the hierarchy of the pearling industry, which was based on occupation and ethnicity".
 White collar occupations and positions of power were exclusively held by Europeans.
 As a consequence, racial segregation was common in Broome until the 1970s.

-In 1889, a telegraph undersea cable was laid from Broome to Banjuwangi, East Java, connecting to England.
-Hence the name Cable Beach given to the landfall site.
+In 1889, a telegraph undersea cable was laid from Broome to Banjuwangi, East Java, connecting Australia to England.
+The name Cable Beach was given to the landfall site.

 In the early part of the 20th century, Aboriginal children from Broome were sent to live at the Beagle Bay mission, north of Broome.
 Children at Beagle Bay were often sent against their parents' wishes, on account of being "half-caste", and many lost contact with their families.
-George Walter, who was in charge of the mission described Beagle Bay as "working in the interests of the blacks".
+George Walter, who was in charge of the mission, described Beagle Bay as "working in the interests of the blacks".

+The Australian adventurer and novelist Ion Idriess drew inspiration from his visits to Broome to write his book Forty Fathoms Deep in 1937.